 The ABSOLUTE best way to overwinter the hen and chicks in your living wall is to lift them and plant them in your garden in the fall.
 Make sure they have thick snow cover all winter (it's good to have a place to pile all that driveway snow).
 Then in the spring you can lift them and plant them back into your living wall (It's so much fun to replant them into the wall in the spring and make up a new design).
 This is a little more work than just setting your planted living wall outside and hoping it will survive.
 Having said that, many of our living wall clients have very successfully overwintered their living walls right in their frames.
 If trying this, be sure your plants have a good snow cover as well.
 Bugs:

-If you can see bugs on your succulents (aphids or cotton ball-like "downy mealy bugs"), use End All.
+If you can see bugs on your succulents (aphids, fruit flies or cotton ball-like "downy mealy bugs"), use End All.
 End All is a green product made with pyrethrum (from the citronella plant).

 Before you take your plant indoors in the fall, give it a good spray with End All.
 Spray from the edge of the bowl inwards, up and around, under the leaves.
 Wear a pair of rubber gloves and a respirator when spraying your plant in order to take proper safety precautions.